 Choosing the Best Processor for my Custom Video-Editing Computer

-As I mentioned, the need to use an Intel processor with integrated graphics influenced the entire design and build process for my custom video-editing computer.
+In my case, the need to use an Intel processor with integrated graphics influenced the entire design and build process for my custom video-editing computer.
 I chose the Intel Core i9 9900k because it's an extremely powerful processor, it has integrated graphics, and it happened to be on sale when I needed to build the computer.

 My original plan had been to use one of the higher-end Intel Core i7 processors; but with the i9 on sale, the difference in price wasn't very much, so I decided to go with the i9.
 Hopefully, I also bought a couple of extra years before obsolescence kicks in, as well.
-It's a pricey chip.
+It's a pretty pricey chip.

 If I didn't need Intel graphics, I would have chosen one of the AMD Ryzen 9 processors for my video-editing computer.
-Most likely it would have been the AMD Ryzen 9 3950X, a 16-core powerhouse that outperforms the 9-Core Intel i9.
+Most likely it would have been the AMD Ryzen 9 3950X, a 16-core powerhouse that outperforms the 8-Core Intel i9.
 The 12-core AMD Ryzen 9 3900X processor would have been another excellent and considerably less-expensive choice in the AMD line.
 If money were no object, on the other hand, I may have chosen the 32-core AMD Ryzen Threadripper 3970X.

 Choosing the Motherboard

 My choice of a motherboard was informed by my choice of processor.
-I needed a board with an LGA 1151 socket, that supported the i9-9900k processor, and that supported at least 64 GB of RAM.
+I needed a motherboard with an LGA 1151 socket, that supported the i9-9900k processor, and that supported at least 64 GB of RAM.
 I also wanted a board using the Intel Z390 chipset or newer; and I preferred an mATX form-factor board because I planned on using the Thermaltake V21 case (more about that later).